tholman/the-indie-web/_posts/2015-12-14-sweaterify-it.md

 imgHeight: 800
 ---

-_Ever dreamed of putting your face on a sweater...
-Of course you have.
-Now [Sweaterify it](http://kosamari.github.io/sweaterify) is here!_
+_Ever dreamed of putting your face on a sweater..._

 By [Mariko Kosaka](http://www.kosamari.com)